git-moss/DrivenByMossWiki/Ableton-Push-I-&-II-Changes.md

 # 9.50 (unreleased)
 Requires Bitwig 2.3.
 * New: Rearranged transport mode display (touch tempo or position knob).
 Added display of time signature.
+* New: Crossfade mode can now also be hidden on Push 2.

 #9.41
 * New: Support for pinning the cursor device from Push.